RonanLegin/slicgw/README.md

-# SLICGW
+# slicgw
 Learning Non-Gaussian Noise in Gravitational Waves using SLIC

-`SLICGW` is a Python package developed for learning non-Gaussian noise in gravitational waves using SLIC.
-This README provides a step-by-step guide to setting up and running the `SLICGW` code on the Rusty cluster.
+`slicgw` is a Python package developed for learning non-Gaussian noise in gravitational waves using SLIC.
+This README provides a step-by-step guide to setting up and running the `slicgw` code on the Rusty cluster.

 ## Installation Steps